Joe Biden’s election heralds a turning point for US politics. And it could have real consequences for the future of UK state aid.

 The critical issue is where Biden’s victory leaves the post-Brexit trade deal between the US and the UK.

 Unlike President Trump, President-Elect Biden is a vocal supporter of the European Union.
-His administration is unlikely to pursue talks that compromise UK-EU relations, or encourage other European nations to consider departing from the bloc.
+His administration is unlikely to pursue talks that compromise UK-EU relations or encourage other European nations to consider leaving the bloc.

 Just yesterday, Johnson conceded that reaching a trade agreement with a Biden government would not be “a pushover.”
 And according to the Guardian, fears are growing in Number 10 that a no-deal scenario would “threaten relations with a new Democratic administration.”

 It’s early days.
 And the President-Elect has a lot to deal with before he can look at international trade.

 But many analysts already believe that Biden’s victory has effectively scuppered the chance of a UK-US trade deal near the end of the transition period.